 Q. Does a pool heater need to run all the time?

 In most cases, yes.
 Most pool heaters take at least a day or more to sufficiently raise the pool’s temperature, but they do really well at maintaining that temperature if they remain turned on.
 They’ll only have to compensate for a slight reduction in temperature rather than working hard to get the entire pool warm.
-Using a pool naturally reduces a pool’s temperature, so if you use your pool regularly, it’s probably best to keep the pool heater running.
+Using a pool naturally reduces a pool’s temperature, so if the pool is used regularly, it’s probably best for the homeowner to keep the pool heater running.

-The exception will be if you have a gas or propane heater.
-These units are powerful enough to heat most pools quickly, so you may not need to run them as often.
+The exception will be for gas or propane heaters.
+These units are powerful enough to heat most pools quickly, so it might not be necessary to run them as often.

 Q. How long does it take to heat a pool?

 It depends on the pool size, pool temperature, air temperature, and type of pool heater, but the average is 24 to 72 hours.
 Gas and propane heaters work the fastest.
-Cold pools in cold climates will take longer to heat than the same size of pool in a warm environment.
-Solar heaters are also slow to heat a pool since they only work during daylight.
+Cold pools in cold climates will take longer to heat than a pool the same size in a warm environment.
+Solar heaters are also slow to heat a pool, since they work only during daylight.
 Heat pumps can also heat pools within that same 24- to 72-hour period.

 Q. How do I find a professional to install a swimming pool heater?

-As always, it’s recommended to work with licensed and insured professionals to ensure that they are qualified to get the job done and to do it right.
-They should be familiar with all types of pool heaters and what’s best for your location to maintain the temperature you prefer.
-Always call a few pool heater installation companies and ask them any questions we suggested to get a better idea of their expertise and qualifications.
+It’s recommended that a homeowner work with licensed and insured professionals to ensure that they are qualified to get the job done and to do it right.
+The pro should be familiar with all types of pool heaters and what’s best for the location to maintain the preferred water temperature.
+Homeowners will want to call a few pool heater installation companies and ask them questions to get a better idea of their expertise and qualifications.